Direct-on-chip, Dielectric liquid cooling for the mainstream

 Hypercool Dielectric Cold Plate

 A direct-contact, self-regulated, pool-boiling based evaporator enabling networking and simultaneously cooling all chips, on-demand.
-Compact, easy to install, and capable of cooling 1000W processors.
+Compact, easy to install, and capable of cooling up to and above 1000W processors.
 Qualified by leading processor manufacturers Intel and AMD and deployed in major server manufacturers including Dell, SuperMicro, Gigabyte, and Cisco.

 A self-contained manifold that fits into standard and custom racks.
 Once mounted, it distributes the liquid refrigerant to all servers in the rack as well as directs vapor refrigerant to the Heat Rejection Unit.